-The Dow Jones Industrial Average is perhaps the most widely followed stock market index in the world.
-Yet, very few people actually know what the number represents.
-In the time it takes to put on your shoes, you're about to become one of the rare people who knows what it means when you hear the nightly news.
+The Dow Jones Industrial Average (DJIA) is perhaps the most widely followed stock market index in the world.
+Yet, very few people know that the number represents just 30 firms.

-The Dow Jones Industrial Average was created by a man named Charles Dow, one of the founders of Dow Jones & Co., the same firm that gave birth to The Wall Street Journal.
+The Dow Jones Industrial Average got its start on May 26, 1896.
+The Dow was created by a man named Charles H. Dow, one of the founders of Dow Jones & Company (formed in 1882).

-The very first published Dow Jones Industrial Average figure was 40.94.
-In simple terms, it means that the average stock price of the twelve Mr. Dow had chosen was $40.94.
+The very first DJIA was 40.94.
+This meant that the average stock price of the twelve stocks Mr. Dow had chosen was $40.94.

 - General Electric

 - Tennessee Coal & Iron

 - U.S. Rubber Company